Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

 In this subsection we will analyze different plasma distributions and how they affect the formation of the black hole shadow.
-To guarantee the separability of the Klein-Gordon and HJ equations, these distributions must satisfy Eq. \eqref{eq:SH_wp}, so our work here will be to propose the functions $f_r(r)$ and $f_\vartheta(\vartheta)$.
-This will be done by mainly considering the plasma distributions presented in \cite{PyT_2017}, as well as the one used in \cite{Rogers_2015}.
+To guarantee the separability of the HJ equations, these distributions must satisfy Eq. \eqref{eq:SH_wp}, so our work here will be to propose the functions $f_r(r)$ and $f_\vartheta(\vartheta)$.
+This will be done by mainly considering the plasma distributions presented in \cite{PyT_2017} and \cite{Rogers_2015}, as well as proposing some new ones.